JRE-Lab/social-network-influence-mapping-lab/README.md

 +| `reshared_from` | Account the post reshared/retweeted |
 +| `hashtags` | Comma-separated list of hashtags |
 +
++**Example row:**
++
++```csv
++post_id,user,text,mentions,reply_to,reshared_from,hashtags
++42,atlaswatch,"Shipping delays reported.",harborintel,,,#logistics,trade
++```
++
++---

+-- **Define the scope**: Choose a topic or region and specify the time period and platforms to examine.
+-- **Collect OSINT**: Use tools like `snscrape`, platform APIs or search to gather public posts, comments or hashtags related to your topic.
+-- **Ingest and normalise**: Parse posts into a structured dataset with entities (users, hashtags) and interactions (mentions, replies, retweets).
+-- **Build a graph**: Use Python and NetworkX to create a graph where nodes represent entities and edges represent interactions.
+Calculate centrality metrics to identify influential accounts.
+-- **Analyse and brief**: Interpret the network structure to highlight clusters, key influencers and propagation pathways.
+Apply abductive reasoning to consider alternative explanations and record confidence levels.
 +## Next steps

-+
+-All data in this lab is gathered from public sources.
+No private or sensitive data is required.
 +- Replace `data/sample_posts.csv` with your collected dataset.
-+- Add additional node attributes (language, location, timestamp) for deeper analysis.
++- Add node attributes (language, location, timestamp) for deeper analysis.
-+- Use graph clustering (e.g., Louvain) to identify communities.
++- Run clustering (e.g., Louvain) to identify communities.
-+- Export summary findings into a briefing template.
++- Export findings into your briefing template.